Blackened Chicken (Stovetop, Grill, or Air Fryer Recipe)

 Blackened chicken is an incredibly flavorful, versatile chicken recipe that gives the chicken a dark crust while it stays tender and juicy.
 As far as easy recipes for summer go, this is one of the best!
 And it’s so easy too.
 Simply combine the chicken with a mix of oil and spices, cook it on the grill, in the air fryer, or in a cast iron skillet and dinner is done.

 Making a big batch of this chicken is one of my favorite ways to meal prep.
-Make a big batch and then it's easy to store it in an airtight container in the refrigerator and use it for all week.
-The chicken is delicious added to salads (I love it in BBQ Chicken Salad), quesadillas, pasta, tacos, or served over polenta like Cajun Fish.
+Make a big batch and then it’s easy to store it in an airtight container in the refrigerator and use it for all week.
+The chicken is delicious added to salads (I love it in BBQ Chicken Salad and this Lentil Salad with balsamic vinaigrette), quesadillas, pasta, tacos, or served over polenta like Cajun Fish.

 If you haven’t tried making this versatile dish at home, now is the time!
-And if you’re looking for more ideas, check out all of my Chicken Recipes.
+And if you’re looking for more ideas, try Blackened Cod, a similar technique to this recipe but with fish, or check out all of my Chicken Recipes.

 What is “blackened” chicken?